 What is a dictatorship?

 Again this is a matter of opinion.
-Communist ages, of which there are still at least 5 claim peoples democracy, while also calling themselves “The Dictatorship of the Proletariat”.
-Other states still have “elections”, although may are considered fraudulent, while other have but one name on the ballot.
+Communist states, of which there are still at least five, claim people’s democracy, while also calling themselves “The Dictatorship of the Proletariat”.
+Other states still have “elections”, although many are considered fraudulent, while other have but one name on the ballot.

 Overall and for this article at least we will say a dictatorship is from the western perspective of any state that does not have pluralistic multi-party, well at least party elections.